lavajuno/afskmodem/README.md

 `receive(timeout: float) -> bytes` - Listens and decodes a message.
 Takes a timeout in seconds.

-## `DigitalTransmitter`
+## Transmitter

-DigitalTransmitter is instantiated with a mode and optional audio settings, and provides functionality for encoding and sending messages.
+Transmitter is instantiated with a mode and optional audio settings, and provides functionality for encoding and sending messages.

 ### Constructor Parameters